salehram/GAM-Bulk-Signature-Creator-PS/README.md

 Prerequisites
 -------------

- - GAM must be fully configured and already working.
+ - GAM must be fully configured and already working (please check GAM's documentation to get it working).
  - AD structure to be existent and working in case of using AD as a source for user or information.
  - Admin access to your Google Apps for Work/Education console.